scemino/MO5-Emulator/lua.md

 Most scripts use this function in their main game loop to advance frames.
 Note that you can also register functions by various methods that run "dead", returning control to the emulator and letting the emulator advance the frame.
 For most people, using frame advance in an endless while loop is easier to comprehend so I suggest  starting with that.
 This makes more sense when creating bots.
 Once you move to creating auxillary libraries, try the register() methods.

+`int emu.framecount()`

+Returns the framecount value.
+The frame counter runs without a movie running so this always returns a value.

+`emu.getdir()`

+Returns the path of MO5-Emulator executable as a string.

 `emu.loadrom(string filename)`

 Loads the ROM from the directory relative to the lua script or from the absolute path.
 Hence, the filename parameter can be absolute or relative path.